eshaan-mehta/RemoveTube/client/README.md

 - Verify your allowed topics are set correctly
 - Check if strict mode is enabled for more aggressive filtering
 - Try adding more specific keywords for your allowed content

-**API key not working:**
-- Ensure your Hugging Face API key is valid and active
-- Check your API usage limits on Hugging Face dashboard
+- Wait for AI models to load on first use (may take a moment)

+**AI models not loading:**
+- Ensure you have a stable internet connection for initial model download
+- Check browser console for any error messages
+- Try refreshing the page if models fail to load
-- The extension will fall back to keyword matching if API fails
+- Extension will automatically fall back to keyword matching if AI fails

 ### Performance Tips

 - **Topic Optimization**: Use 3-7 well-chosen topics for best results
-- **API Limits**: Monitor your Hugging Face API usage to avoid rate limits
+- **First Load**: AI models download on first use - subsequent loads are instant
-- **Browser Performance**: The extension is lightweight but processes each video page load
+- **Browser Performance**: Extension is optimized for minimal resource usage
+- **Model Caching**: AI models are cached locally for fast repeated use

 ## 🤝 Contributing